InfamousMusicify/Kit/README.md

      /scoreboard players set <player> mod 6  (access to mod books, "/trigger kitmodbooks") /function kit:uninstall (uninstalls the pack.  this will reset everyone if you reinstall/reload afterward.)

+Hit the advancements key to see in game info and help!

 (You can edit the Welcome Book in kit/functions/cmds/books.mcf - I recommend throwing thogether a simple welcome book)
 [Example and Editor](https://mcstacker.bimbimma.com/#!92591)